microsoftgraph/microsoft-graph-docs-contrib/concepts/security-ediscovery-appauthsetup.md

 ### Step 6: Invoke Microsoft Graph API Requests

-Once connected, you can start making calls to the Microsoft Graph API using [Invoke-MgGraphRequest](/powershell/module/microsoft.graph.authentication/invoke-mggraphrequest).
-This method allows you to perform various operations required by eDiscovery services in your organization.
+Once connected, you can start making calls to the Microsoft Graph API using the [Invoke-MgGraphRequest](/powershell/module/microsoft.graph.authentication/invoke-mggraphrequest) cmdlet.
+This cmdlet allows you to perform various operations required by eDiscovery services in your organization.

 ## Related content